Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 **Fix:** Proxmox VM → Hardware → Processors → CPU type set to `host` (full passthrough), followed by a full VM shutdown/restart (CPU model is only renegotiated on cold boot, not reboot).

-**Trade off:** `host` CPU type prevents live migration to a node with a different physical CPU — acceptable for a single-node lab, not for a production multi-node cluster (where a named baseline model, e.g. `x86-64-v3`, would be the standard middle ground).
+**Trade off:** `host` CPU type prevents live migration to a node with a different physical CPU because it exposes the exact instruction set and flags of the source physical CPU to the virtual machine, which is not a best practice for a production multi-node cluster (where a named baseline model, e.g. `x86-64-v3`, would be the standard middle ground).

 ![host-passthrough.png](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/host-passthrough-hardware.png)